bobblestiltskin/discogs/README.md

 ```

-The date can be imported to the database using
+The data can be imported to the database using

 ```
 mix run priv/repo/seeds.exs /path/to/csv_file